Washing the paintbrushes thoroughly is an important task you should never miss – after you are done with your paint project.

-The paint brush when wrapped in a plastic bag can be kept aside for up to a day.
+When wrapped in a plastic bag, the paintbrush can be kept aside for up to a day.

-Also, keep in mind that you should not leave your paint brushes in water or thinner solution for long.
+Also, remember that you should not leave your paint brushes in water or thinner solution for long.

 If you keep your bristle brushes soaked overnight, it may cause them to shed fast.

-Clearly, washing the paint brushes, and rollers in the kitchen sink isn’t safe for your home and environment.
+Washing the paint brushes and rollers in the kitchen sink isn’t safe for your home and environment.